leeboardtools/mimon/UIDesignNotes.md

     - Reminders Editor
         - Changing window size doesn't make scroll bars appear, content overflows button bar.
-        - Add memo support to transaction template editing.
-            - Good for suggesting an amount without actually filling in the amount.

     - Reminders List
         - Clicking enabled button does nothing.
         - Add Apply now command.

-    - Due Reminders
-        - List of reminders that are due
-        - Apply All
-        - Apply Selected
-        - Skip Reminder
-        - Reminders that have been applied are marked as such (green checkbox?)
-        - Reminders that are due have red 'Due'?
-        - Double clicking on applied reminder opens added transaction.

-    - Applying a reminder:
-        - If the template is complete, add a new transaction using the apply date.
-        - If the template is not complete, add a new transaction for editing and open the account register for the primary account.

     - File import